influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/create.md

 ---
 title: influx bucket-schema create
-description: The `influx bucket-schema create` command creates a measurement schema for an InfluxDB bucket.
+description: The `influx bucket-schema create` command sets the schema for a measurement in an InfluxDB bucket that has the `explicit` schema-type.
 menu:
   influxdb_cloud_ref:
     name: influx bucket-schema create